ostdotcom/website-docupony/platform/docs/introduction.md

 This is a tip or instructions to follow
 :::

-:::warning Warning
+:::warning Caution
-This is a warning!
-Take extra care.
+This is an alert or caution.
+Read twice.
 :::